Gamera: Tokuma Shoten

-In early 1990s, there existed attempts to produce new productions which were different from the Heisei trilogy.
+In the early 1990s, there existed attempts to produce new productions which were different from the Heisei trilogy.
 Prior to the actual development of the trilogy, Niisan Takahashi independently developed an idea for a new film in 1994 and sent its script to several filmmakers including Ishiro Honda, and this later became the basis of the 1995 novel Gamera vs. Phoenix; Takahashi had experienced a discord against Tokuma Shoten for the production of Gamera: Guardian of the Universe and severed ties with all stakeholders.
 Additionally, there was another scrapped project to produce a new V-cinema around 1991 according to Tomoo Haraguchi, where a stakeholder from Tokuma Shoten revealed to Haraguchi after the release of Mikadroid.

-Prior to the production of Gamera 3: Revenge of Iris, there existed a film project "Gamera 2.5" (Note: Two subsequent Heisei-trilogy-based manga, Gamera vs. Barugon: Comic Version and Gamera Side Story: Version 2.5 (ガメラ外伝 Ver 2.5, Gamera Gaiden Bājon 2.5), instead bore the number "2.5".) by Shusuke Kaneko and Kazunori Ito and others due to Shinji Higuchi's reluctance to participate in the 1999 film.
+Prior to the production of Gamera 3: Revenge of Iris, there existed a film project "Gamera 2.5" (Note: Two subsequent Heisei-trilogy-based manga, Gamera vs. Barugon: Comic Version and Gamera Side Story: Version 2.5 (ガメラ外伝 Ver 2.5, Gamera Gaiden Bājon 2.5), instead had the number "2.5" in their titles.) by Shusuke Kaneko and Kazunori Ito and others due to Shinji Higuchi's reluctance to participate in the 1999 film.
 Its plot never involved Gamera directly, and instead focused on a juvenile Gyaos attacking on a depopulated, mountainous village, and aged villagers resisting the monster.
 Higuchi eventually joined the 1999 film due to the cancellation of the project by Mamoru Oshii (Note: Oshii and various members of the Heisei Gamera trilogy, including Kaneko and Ito and Higuchi, have had connections since before the production of the Heisei trilogy.
 Oshii's works, such as Urusei Yatsura, which have had occasional associations with the Gamera and Daimajin franchises, and other scrapped projects, influenced the production of the Heisei trilogy, and Oshii was at one point supposed to join the trilogy.), which was the preceding project of Garm Wars: The Last Druid (2014).